-The new Certificate III in Individual Support replaces Certificate III in Aged Care, Certificate III in Disability and Certificate III in Home and Community Care.
+The new Certificate III in Individual Support replaces Certificate III in Aged Care and Certificate III in Disability.

-Certificate III in Individual Support CHC33015 offers specialisations in Ageing Support, Home and Community Support and Disability.
-The qualification offers flexibility for a learner to choose a range of electives to meet their job role.
+Certificate III in Individual Support CHC33015 offers specialisations in Ageing Support and Disability.
+The qualification offers flexibility for a learner to complete a range of electives to meet their job role.
 Also, a learner can undertake either one or two specialisations, which would be identified on their transcript.

 This qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centred support to people who may require support due to ageing, disability or some other reason.
 Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
 Workers have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centred support.

-It is very pleasing to see that in the last few years, our Government have been very supportive of the Aged Care and Disability sector here in South Australia.
+It is very pleasing to see that in the last few years, our Government has been very supportive of the Aged Care and Disability sector here in South Australia.

 They have shown the Community that are prepared to listen to the voices and concerns of both the community and the industry and have made decisions to invest in various programs to take better care of our most vulnerable, which is long overdue.

 Now comes the challenge of equipping the industry with the right people to take care of the elderly and the disabled who live amongst us.

 Within the next five years the growth for employment in this sector will be a standout opportunity to build a rewarding and worthwhile career.